History of Zionism (pre-1948): A greater Arab kingdom

-The British Mandate and the Arab–Jewish struggle for Palestine (1918–1939)
+The British mandate for Palestine

-Chaim Weizmann leads the World Zionist Organization
+Poster from the Zionist Tarbut schools of Poland in the 1930s.
+Zionist parties were very active in Polish politics.
+In the 1922 Polish parliamentary election, Zionists held 24 seats of a total of 35 Jewish parliament members.

+After the defeat and dismantling of the Ottoman Empire by European colonial powers in 1918, the League of Nations endorsed the full text of the Balfour Declaration and established the British Mandate for Palestine in 1922.
+The mandate privileged the Jewish minority over the Arab majority.
+In addition to declaring British support for the establishment of a "Jewish national home" in Palestine, the mandate included provisions facilitating Jewish immigration, and granting the Zionist movement the status of representing Jewish national interests.
+In particular, the Jewish Agency, the embodiment of the Zionist movement in Palestine, was made a partner of the mandatory government, acquiring international diplomatic status and representing Zionist interests before the League of Nations and other international venues.

-In late 1921, the 12th Zionist congress was held in Carlsbad, Czechoslovakia; it was the first congress to be held since 1913, because of World War I. Four hundred-fifty delegates attended, representing 780,000 fee paying Zionist members worldwide.
+In late 1921, the 12th Zionist congress was held in Carlsbad, Czechoslovakia; it was the first congress to be held since 1913, because of the First World War.
+Four hundred-fifty delegates attended, representing 780,000 fee paying Zionist members worldwide.
 Weizmann was elected its president in recognition of his role in obtaining the Balfour Declaration.
 The conference passed a proposal for an "Arab-Jewish Entente", which expressed delegates commitment "to attain a durable understanding which shall enable the Arab and Jewish peoples to live together in Palestine on terms of mutual respect and co-operate in making the common home into a flourishing community, the upbuilding of which will assure to each of these peoples an undisturbed national development".
 Weizmann led the movement until 1931.
 From 1931 to 1935 the WZO was presided by Nahum Sokolow (who had also spent the First World War in Britain).
 Weizmann resumed presidency of the WZO in 1935 and led it until 1946.